mateuszstachniak/CoffeMachine/README.md

 # Coffee Machine

+## Starting up

+Program works in command line.
+Made in Java 17.

 # Assumption

-Now the program allows the user to:\
--make coffee, fill resources of the machine, take profit, see the remaining resources and exit program\
+Program allows the user to: order coffee, fill resources of the machine, take profit, see the remaining resources and exit program\
--when user want to make coffee he can choose between espresso, latte and cappuccino\
+When user want to make coffee he can choose between espresso, latte and cappuccino\
--if there is no recources program will inform about it and will not make coffee -program working in a loop
+If there's no resources program will inform about it and will not make coffee\
+Added some progress bar for making coffee process